Frequently Asked Questions

 Any undergraduate Brandeis student who will be a sophomore, junior or senior during their year of serving as an Ambassador.

-You do not have to be currently volunteering the semester that you apply, but preference will be given to applicants that have participated in at least one officially-recognized Brandeis community service club/Waltham Group program for at least one semester.
+You do not have to be currently volunteering the semester that you apply, but preference will be given to applicants that have engaged in at least one Brandeis sponsored community engagement program or club for at least one semester.
 All ambassadors are expected to demonstrate an understanding of and commitment to community engagement initiatives.

 When you submit your application, you must have a 3.0 G.P.A.
-You can print out an unofficial transcript from your SAGE account.
+You can print out an unofficial transcript from your Workday account.
 Please do not contact the Registrar.

 Yes, absolutely.
-If you'd like to participate in an information session, this can be done via Skype for prospective applicants who are studying abroad.
+All information sessions and interviews will be conducted via Zoom for prospective applicants.
 Please email Colby Sim to speak further about this option.

 We strongly encourage you to submit a Hiatt-reviewed resume.
 You can take advantage of the Hiatt drop-in hours to have your resume reviewed.